Call now: 252-767-6166

 As we noted, enabling your read-ahead cache will greatly improve the I/O throughput for scan operations.
 In a normal database you should look for "db file scattered reads", and see if the latency is less than "db file sequential reads", which happen on single block fetch operations:

-The WISE tool is the easiest way to analyze STATSPACK and AWR disk I/O data in Oracle.
-WISE allows you to spot hidden I/O trends and times when full-scan operations are important.
+The Ion tool is the easiest way to analyze STATSPACK and AWR disk I/O data in Oracle.
+Ion allows you to spot hidden I/O trends and times when full-scan operations are important.

 In sum, a transaction that does not require adjacent data block will not benefit from a read-ahead cache, while transactions that perform index range scans or full-table scans will benefit the most from a read-ahead cache.